 The result is hard to process.
 There are php files and duplicate urls, plus rows are not sorted.
 Let's improve the query with some pipes:

 requests | where resultCode == 404 | where url !endswith ".php" // Exclude php files | where timestamp > ago(1d) // Get result of the last day | order by timestamp desc // the last 404 first | distinct url // avoid duplicate urls

-The resuls are much easier to process.
+The results are much easier to process.
 But, which 404 should you fix first?
-I think you should start by the most requested 😃 So, let's use the
+I think you should start with the most requested 😃 So, let's use the

 summarize function to group the data and apply an aggregation function: